 At 300 degrees you’re ready for action.
 Stop.
 Look.
 Make sure the baking soda and cookie sheets are ready.
 Get the dog and the kids out of the way.
 This is hot and dangerous!

 Turn off the heat.
 While stirring constantly, dump in the baking soda mixture.
 Keep your face and arms out of the way because it will steam and hiss and foam and go nuts!

 Keep stirring for a moment to get it evenly mixed.
 Then pick up the saucepan and dump half the candy on one cookie sheet and the rest on the other.
 It will make two nice big round blobs.
 Do not delay in pouring it out!
 It will foam up and get all over the stove, the floor, the dog, and the kids.
 This is really bad and will result in emergency room visits!

-Leave the candy alone on the cookie sheets and fill the saucepan with hot water from the tap to clean it out.
+Leave the candy alone on the cookie sheets.
+Do not spread it out or tamp it down.
+Just let it rest and cool.
+Now fill the saucepan with hot water from the tap to clean it out.
 You’ll be thinking you just ruined your saucepan, spoon, and thermometer, but don’t worry.
 The water will dissolve the sugar quickly and you’ll be left with nice, clean tools to start over on the second batch!

-Once the candy has cooled, set it aside in an airtight container.
+Once the candy has cooled, break it into shards and set it aside in an airtight container.
 Sneak some for yourself.
 Now do it all again!